yeunga/science-containers/docs/general/NewUser/Overview.md

 Users may choose to interact with their data in several different types of sessions.
 Each type is described briefly below.
 Users can run a maximum of three sessions, regardless of type, at the same time.
-Each session will run for a maximum of 14 days, at which point any processes running in it will terminate.
-All of your files, etc, are preserved and will be accessible if, e.g., you launch a new session.
+Each session will run for a maximum of 4 days, but can be renewed indefinitely by clicking on the clock icon on the science portal landing page.
+When a session is terminated, any processes running in it will terminate, however, all of your files, etc, are preserved and will be accessible if, e.g., you launch a new session.
 While a session is active, you can close your browser and re-open the session later from the Science Portal landing page (on any computer), and all of your